cmsc22000-project-2018/redis-tries/README.md

 Here are the current commands the module provides support for:

-### TRIE.INSERT key value
+### TRIE.INSERT key value1 value2 ... valueN
 TRIE.INSERT inserts a string into a given trie key.
+It can insert as many strings as the user types into the commandline.
 If the key does not previously exist, a new trie will be created and the string will be inserted into this new trie; otherwise the string will be inserted into the existing trie.
-Prints "Success" on success and returns 0 on error.
+Returns 0 on success and otherwise, an integer showing how many words were failed to be inserted

-       redis> TRIE.INSERT key1 helloworld
+       redis> TRIE.INSERT key1 helloworld foo bar
-       "Success"
+       (int) 0

 ### TRIE.CONTAINS key value
 TRIE.CONTAINS checks if a string exists in a given trie key.
 If the key does not previously exist, an error will be thrown.
 Otherwise, different messages will be printed based on whether the string is contained within the trie.
-If the string is contained within the trie, the following will be printed: "The trie contains the word."
-If the string is not contained within the trie, the following will be printed: "The trie does not contain the word."
-If the string is contained within the trie as a prefix but not as a word, the following will be printed: "The trie contains it as a prefix but not as a word."
+If the string is contained within the trie, the integer 1 will be returned.
+If the string is not contained within the trie, the integer 0 will be returned.
+If the string is contained within the trie as a prefix but not as a word, the integer -1 will be returned.

-       redis> T.INSERT key1 helloworld
+       redis> TRIE.INSERT key1 helloworld
-       "Success"
+       (int) 0
-       redis> T.CONTAINS key1 helloworld
+       redis> TRIE.CONTAINS key1 helloworld
-       "The trie contains the word."
+       (int) 1
-       redis> T.CONTAINS key1 goodbye
+       redis> TRIE.CONTAINS key1 goodbye
+       (int) 0
-       "The trie does not contain the word." redis> T.CONTAINS key1 hello
+       redis> TRIE.CONTAINS key1 hello
-       "The trie contains it as a prefix but not as a word."
+       (int) -1

+### TRIE.APPROXMATCH key value1 (optional)value2 (optional)value3
+TRIE.APPROXMATCH returns a list of suggested words that have the given prefix.
+It requires at least a key, whose value is an existing trie, and a prefix (value1) to look for within the trie.
+The first optional argument (value2) specifies the edit distance (or how close the words returned can be to the given prefix).
+If no value is given, the default is 2.
+The second optional argument (value 3) specifies the number of "matches", or possible completions, that will be returned by the command.
+If no value is given, the default is 10 (meaning 10 possible words will be given, if there aren't 10 possible endings the remaining slots will be filled with Redis (nil) values).

+       redis> TRIE.INSERT key1 bat back ball bash baffle (int) 0
+       redis> TRIE.APPROXMATCH key1 ba
+        1) bat
+        2) back
+        3) ball
+        4) bash
+        5) (nil)
+        6) (nil)
+        7) (nil)
+        8) (nil)
+        9) (nil)
+        10) (nil)
+       redis> TRIE.APPROXMATCH key1 ba 3
+        1) bat
+        2) back
+        3) ball
+        4) bash
+        5) baffle
+        6) (nil)
+        7) (nil)
+        8) (nil)
+        9) (nil)
+        10) (nil)
+       redis> TRIE.APPROXMATCH key1 ba 2 5
+        1) bat
+        2) back
+        3) ball
+        4) bash
+        5) baffle